How to Play Hearts: Rules for Hearts Card Game

 Ready to play a game of hearts?
-Here are the rules to the card game of Hearts a fun game to play on Valentine's Day, or any day!
+Here are the rules to the card game of Hearts — a fun card game to play on Valentine's Day, or any day!
 Discover the strategy to playing hearts, and get a game going with your friends and family.

 Three to seven players (four players is the best!)